 Do not change the IP addresses to the provided VMs.

 Do not change the name of your provided machines in AWS.
-Recover the machine through the use of the snapshot, do not delete.
+Recover the machine using the snapshot, do not delete.

 Do not perform offensive actions toward any other Blue teams, the Red team, or AWS.